dj0abr/linux_timer/README.md

 # linux_timer
-Timer for various usage, calls a function every xxx milliseconds
+Timer for various use, calls a function every xxx milliseconds

 ## Usage